Getting Comfortable With The Basics

 • Use a secure password manager.

-• Don’t use services like (Google, Facebook, Twitter, etc.) to sign in to other services; if the attacker compromises one of the services, they can access a lot more of your digital life.
+• Don’t use services like (Google, Facebook, Twitter, etc.) to sign in to other services; if the attacker compromises one of the services, they can access more of your digital life.

-You should also note account-related information that identifies you as the rightful account holder.
+You should also note account-related information identifying you as the rightful account holder.

 • When you created the account